ccamel/awesome-ccamel/README.md

 - [dadleyy/marlow](https://github.com/dadleyy/marlow) - golang generator for type-safe sql api constructs
 - [dagger/container-use](https://github.com/dagger/container-use) - Development environments for coding agents.
 Enable multiple agents to work safely and independently with your preferred stack.
 - [dagger/dagger](https://github.com/dagger/dagger) - Automation engine to build, test and ship any codebase.
 Runs locally, in CI, or directly in the cloud
 - [dagu-org/dagu](https://github.com/dagu-org/dagu) - A local-first workflow engine built the way it should be: declarative, file-based, self-contained, air-gapped ready.
 One binary that scales from laptop to distributed cluster.
+Your Workflow Operator handles creating and debugging workflows.
+Dev-friendly "No-code" workflow engine is finally here.
 - [daixiang0/gci](https://github.com/daixiang0/gci) - GCI, a tool that control golang package import order and make it always deterministic.
 - [danielgatis/imgcat](https://github.com/danielgatis/imgcat) - Display images and gifs in your terminal.
 - [darccio/mergo](https://github.com/darccio/mergo) - Mergo: merging Go structs and maps since 2013